TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/GAME_RPG.md

 - Shows: "Charges: 2/5" (current/max) and time until next refresh
 - Cannot act if dead or in recovery (even with charges)

-## Dual System
+## Duel System

-The Dual System allows players to challenge each other to narrative-driven PvP duels.
+The Duel System allows players to challenge each other to narrative-driven PvP duels.
 These are friendly competitions that don't affect HP or XP, but track win/loss records.

 ### Mechanics